peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

    first label of the delegation owner name.

 2. Perform a lookup of type DSYNC for the lookup name, and validate the response if DNSSEC is enabled.
-If a DSYNC RRset results, return it.
+If a positive DSYNC answer results, return it.

 3. If the query resulted in a negative response: